-Required communication Reference Planning and audit approach Audit Plan Communication of the planned scope and timing of the audit including any limitations S. Significant findings from the audit Report to those charged Our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures with governance Significant difficulties, if any, encountered during the audit Significant matters, if any, arising from the audit that were discussed with management Written representations that we are seeking Expected modifications to the audit report Other matters if any, significant to the oversight of the financial reporting process 5 Misstatements ► Report to those charged Uncorrected misstatements and their effect on our audit opinion with governance ► The effect of uncorrected misstatements related to prior periods A request that any uncorrected misstatement be corrected In writing, corrected misstatements that are significant ► Report to those charged Enquiries of the PCC and CC to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity with governance Any fraud that we have identified or information we have obtained that indicates that a fraud may exist A discussion of any other matters related to fraud Related parties ► Report to those charged Significant matters arising during the audit in connection with the entity's related parties including, when applicable: with governance Non-disclosure by management Inappropriate authorisation and approval of transactions Disagreement over disclosures Non-compliance with laws and regulations Difficulty in identifying the party that ultimately controls the entity External confirmations ▶ Report to those charged Management's refusal for us to request confirmations with governance Inability to obtain relevant and reliable audit evidence from other procedures Consideration of laws and regulations Report to those charged Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
-This communication is subject to compliance with legislation on tipping off with governance Enquiry of the PCC and CC into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the PCC and CC may be aware of
+Required communication Reference Planning and audit approach Audit Plan Communication of the planned scope and timing of the audit including any limitation NS.
+Significant findings from the audit Audit Results Report Our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures Significant difficulties, if any, encountered during the audit Significant matters, if any, arising from the audit that were discussed with management Written representations that we are seeking Expected modifications to the audit report Other matters if any, significant to the oversight of the financial reporting proces S Misstatements Audit Results Report Uncorrected misstatements and their effect on our audit opinion The effect of uncorrected misstatements related to prior periods A request that any uncorrected misstatement be corrected In writing, corrected misstatements that are significant Fraud Audit Results Report Enquiries of the PCC and CC to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity у Any fraud that we have identified or information we have obtained that indicates that a fraud may exist \$ A discussion of any other matters related to fraud Related parties Audit Results Report Significant matters arising during the audit in connection with the entity's related parties including, when applicable: Non-disclosure by management Inappropriate authorisation and approval of transactions Disagreement over disclosures Non-compliance with laws and regulations Difficulty in identifying the party that ultimately controls the entity External confirmations Audit Results Report Management's refusal for us to request confirmations Inability to obtain relevant and reliable audit evidence from other procedures Consideration of laws and regulations Audit Results Report Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
+This communication is subject to compliance with legislation on tipping off Enquiry of the Joint Audit Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Joint Audit Committee may be aware of

-Required communication Reference Independence Audit Plan Communication of all significant facts and matters that bear on EY's objectivity and Report to those charged with governance independence Communication of key elements of the audit engagement director's consideration of independence and objectivity such as: The principal threats Safeguards adopted and their effectiveness An overall assessment of threats and safeguards Information about the general policies and process within the firm to maintain objectivity and independence Report to those charged Going concern with governance Events or conditions identified that may cast significant doubt on the entity's ability to continue as a going concern, including: Whether the events or conditions constitute a material uncertainty Whether the use of the going concern assumption is appropriate in the preparation and presentation of the financial statements The adequacy of related disclosures in the financial statements Significant deficiencies in internal controls identified during the audit Report to those charged with governance Fee Information Audit Plan Breakdown of fee information at the agreement of the initial audit plan Report to those charged with governance Breakdown of fee information at the completion of the audit Annual Audit Letter if considered necessary Group audits Audit Plan An overview of the type of work to be performed on the financial information of the Report to those charged with governance components An overview of the nature of the group audit team's planned involvement in the Annual Audit Letter if work to be performed by the component auditors on the financial information of considered necessary significant components Instances where the group audit team's evaluation of the work of a component auditor gave rise to a concern about the quality of that auditor's work Any limitations on the group audit, for example, where the group engagement team's access to information may have been restricted Fraud or suspected fraud involving group management, component management, employees who have significant roles in group-wide controls or others where the fraud resulted in a material misstatement of the group financial statements
+Required communication Reference Independence Audit Plan Communication of all significant facts and matters that bear on EY's objectivity and independence Audit Results Report Communication of key elements of the audit engagement director's consideration of independence and objectivity such as: The principal threats Safeguards adopted and their effectiveness An overall assessment of threats and safeguards Information about the general policies and process within the firm to maintain objectivity and independence Going concern Audit Results Report Events or conditions identified that may cast significant doubt on the entity's ability to continue as a going concern, including: Whether the events or conditions constitute a material uncertainty Whether the use of the going concern assumption is appropriate in the preparation and presentation of the financial statements The adequacy of related disclosures in the financial statements Significant deficiencies in internal controls identified during the audit Audit Results Report Fee Information Audit Plan Breakdown of fee information at the agreement of the initial audit plan Audit Results Report Breakdown of fee information at the completion of the audit Annual Audit Letter if considered necessary